 Clean the hot tub.
 A ring of scum can occur when the owner neglects to sanitize and replace their hot tub’s water regularly.
 To prevent this, you may want to purchase a scum prevention product that will reduce the build-up of oil and grease on the water’s surface.
 If your hot tub already has a ring of scum, scrub it off with a multi-purpose spa cleaner and a gentle cleaning pad.

-Monitor the pool and check its chemistry.
+Monitor the spa and check its chemistry.
 Every few days, take a look at the spa and test the water.
 Is the pH between 7.2 and 7.8?
 Is the amount of bromine or chlorine between 1 and 5ppm?
 Is the calcium hardness between 125 and 400ppm?
 Is the total alkalinity between 120 and 180ppm?
 If the water isn’t chemically healthy, use the proper chemicals to adjust the water’s chemistry.
-Start with the alkalinity, then adjust the bromine/chlorine, then the calcium, and finally the pH.
+Start with the pH/alkalinity then adjust the Chlorine/Bromine levels.
+Once those as achieved you can adjust the above questions.

 Consider additional purification products.
 Although these products can’t replace a sanitizer like chlorine or bromine, they can help your hot tub stay clear and clean.
 Enzymes can help you minimize your use of chemicals while maximizing their effect.
 Ozone can supplement your chlorine or bromine, boosting the performance of the chemicals.
 Ionizers kill organic substances in water, but again, they must be used in combination with sanitizers if you want a throughly clean hot tub.
 Finally, shock oxidizers starve bacteria, kill organic matter, reduce the water’s cloudiness, and help clear the hot tub’s system.